Naturopathy Diet – How To Minimise Chemical Exposure

 In a society where terms like success and accomplishment are used to identify someone’s worth, it’s easy to get caught up in a dust storm of busy-ness.
 It’s as if society has grown to believe that only by being constantly busy can we prove ourselves to be worthy, accomplished, successful.

 Well, I’m going to discard that belief this year and work toward making space for the things I love.
 Striving to approach the day with a light heart and a good humour.
 Sure, you still have to work and earn money, but work should not define or control you.

 This may be a hefty list to tackle all at once.
-I’ll add that do NOT expect miracles, but allow time and practice to guide you to these goals.
-View it as a road map for a gentle, growth-centered journey to a happier you.
+I’ll add that do NOT expect miracles but allow time and practice to guide you to these goals.
+View it as a roadmap for a gentle, growth-centred journey to a happier you.